 The round dot-shaped hour markers are partly gone and partly downsized to look more proportionate to the three sub-dials and a small dot on the central chronograph seconds hand, too, adding to the timekeeper’s more refined appearance.
 The traditional broad sword-shaped hands are now partly open-worked contributing to the dial’s visual lightness.

 Regretfully, the watch is not powered by a Valjoux 7750 or some other time-proven natural-born chronograph movement.
 Instead, it is equipped with an ETA 2894-2 caliber equipped with a chronograph module.
 As usual, be warned: while a lot less expensive, this combination is also less reliable than a “real” chronograph just because there are so many “spare” elements in it that require more man hours to service and repair the mechanism.

-The body of the watch is still the same 43 millimeters in diameter, but is this time fashioned out of relatively hard Grade 2 titanium alloy that was sandblasted to give the watch that menacing “military” appearance.
-The pair of sapphire crystals both back and front makes the watch an even more valuable purchase.
+The body of the watch is still the same 43 millimeters in diameter but is this time fashioned out of relatively hard Grade 2 titanium alloy that was sandblasted to give the watch that menacing “military” appearance.
+The pair of sapphire crystals both back and front make the watch an even more valuable purchase.

 It will be presented at Baselworld 2014.

 Victorinox Swiss Army Dive Master 500 (ref.
 V241660) specification

 Movement frequency: 28,800 vph